Local/Native Usage

 Setup

 Set up the partial build of the packages that you want to work on in an appropriate directory, using the WorkDir project.
-(Note that at the time of writing partial checkouts are not recommended, as they don’t check out the .vscode directory of the repository, which is doing much of the heavy lifting in the following.)
+(If you are doing a partial checkout, you need to check out the .vscode directory using git sparse-checkout-atlas add .vscode; git checkout.)
 Make sure that you set up your build in a directory called build/, just beside the athena/ directory.
 With something like:

 cd <some appropriate place>